 Students will further develop skills and knowledge acquired from year 7.
 By the end of Year 8 students will have expanded this knowledge of rehearsal skills and techniques and combine these together to create a piece of theatre for a target audience.
+Students will be given the opportunity to explore other styles including knowledge of practitioners from European forms (including Brecht, Stan and Artaud).
+Students will have the opportunity to choose a technical pathway to operate in.
 Students will have developed their understanding on how work is developed and devised and will have greater confidence in their ability in presenting to an audience.
 Students will begin to develop their understanding of narrative and be able to devise text, use stage directions and block scenes considering levels, proxemics, stage configurations, space and transitions.
 Students will use their prior knowledge to devise drama using a stimulus, showcasing their understanding of a verbatim performance using their own personal testimony to create content.
 Students will also have the experience of seeing a piece of live theatre in school through the form of a visit to a TIE performance.
-Students then take part in a range of masterclass workshops on stage combat and then create a short sequence using special effects and production techniques.

-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 What is TIE?
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 What is TIE ?
 Theatre In Education Research of professional practice in TIE based on prejudice.
 How do I create narrative content for TIE?
 TIE form Narrative structures Verbatim Research on theme discrimination and prejudice AO1- research organiser PSHCE cross curricular Verbatim - bi lingualism in theatre Discrimination and prejudice Visibility, Authenticity and Representation for all.
 Autumn 2 How do I create a set concept for a Theatre In Education style drama.
 Contemporary Conventions of dramatic language such as Brecchts placard and backdrop montage What makes a professional practice in TIE?
-Creativity Adaptation and interpretation A02- workshop PSHCE cross curricular Thumbnail companies such as Tamasha Theatre Company - positive asian female directors influencing practice

-Spring 1 Practitioners - Brecht and Stan exploration Practitioner style - Epic Practitioner style - Naturalistic Analyse A01- workshop Historical influences Thumbnail - modern epic women and BAME using style Spring 2 Watch various performance of TIE in school - visiting company Analyse and reflect Critical reflection and appreciation A03- Respond Historical influences Thumbnail - modern women and BAME using style Summer 1 Technical - Stage Combat Adapting a set text with stage combat skills.
-Staging and proxemics Special effects and makeup Analyse_and reflect- peer assess A01 - make, workshops Summer 2 Production Elements How do I professionally engage with a target audience and create a short presentation using stage combat skills?
-Evaluate- discriminate different styles, select and apply A03 - present to target audience and evaluate effectiveness on video
+Creativity Adaptation and interpretation A02- workshop PSHCE cross curricular Thumbnail companies such as Tamasha Theatre Company - positive asian female directors influencing practice Spring 1 Practitioners - Brecht and Stan exploration Practitioner style - Epic Practitioner style - Naturalistic Analyse A01- workshop Historical influences Thumbnail - modern epic women and BAME using style Spring 2 Watch various performance of TIE in school - visiting company Analyse and reflect Critical reflection and appreciation A03- Respond Historical influences Thumbnail - modern women and BAME using style Summer 1 Technical - Artaud FIND ME - Adapting a set text.
+Practitioner style - abstract Staging and proxemics Analyse_and reflect- peer assess A01 - blog Historical influences Thumbnail - modern women and BAME using style .
+Discussion on white male dominance in theatre